steveandreassend/dbms_partition_copilot/README.md

 * Support ENABLE ROW MOVEMENT (updates to the partition key) by setting different schedules for READ ONLY and COMPRESS operations for inactive partitions.
 * Provide diagnostics by checking the partitioning configuration.
 * Provide recommendations by checking the partitioning configuration.
 For instance the optimal DBMS_STATS settings.
+* Provide the ability to utilize parallel DDL to speed up operations such as COMPRESS.

 Restrictions: